Superpowergalaxy/GCP-CI-CD/README.md

 GCP Cloud Build:

-	Connect the GCP Cloud Build to this git repository and trigure the build.
+	Connect the GCP Cloud Build to this git repository and trigger the build.